Financial Aid

 Application

 All first-year students who are U.S. citizens or permanent residents of the United States are eligible to apply for all forms of financial aid.
 Those students admitted without Skidmore grant assistance are normally first eligible to receive such aid, if need is demonstrated, in their junior year.
 This policy includes transfer students unless they are admitted as juniors, in which case they may receive Skidmore assistance for the senior year if need is demonstrated.
-Need-based institutional grant assistance is offered on a funds-available basis.
+Need-based institutional grant assistance is offered on a funds-available basis, for a maximum of eight semesters.

 Student aid recipients are selected on the basis of demonstrated financial need, determined through Skidmore College’s analysis of the Free Application for Federal Student Aid (FAFSA) and the PROFILE form of the College Scholarship Service.